unic-ailab/TSFM-Eval/README.md

 # TSFM-Eval

-Benchmark dataset and evaluation framework accompanying the paper:
+Benchmark dataset and evaluation methodology accompanying the paper:

 > **Evaluating Accuracy, Calibration, and Efficiency in Zero-Shot Time Series Foundation Models**